-You may not be able to guarantee your holiday will go without a hitch.
+You can’t guarantee your next holiday will go without a hitch.
 But with a little forward planning, you can reduce the impact of things going wrong.

 Coronavirus has brought much economic uncertainty.
 While unlikely, there’s always a chance that your holiday firm could go into administration before you leave or while you’re away.

-With an ATOL, or ABTA, protected holiday, if your travel firm goes bust before you set off then you’ll get a full refund.
+With an ATOL- or ABTA-protected holiday, if your travel firm goes bust before you set off then you’ll get a full refund.
 And if it happens while you’re away, chartered flights will bring you home.
 This kind of protection is not a substitute for travel insurance, but it can provide some extra peace of mind.

 ATOL stands for Air Travel Organiser's Licence.
 ATOL protection applies to package holidays that include flights.
 ABTA is the operating name of what was formerly known as the Association of British Travel Agents.
-ABTA protection covers holidays that involve rail, cruise or self-drive but not flights.
+ABTA protection covers holidays that involve rail, cruise or self-drive, but not flights.

 For details of the travel cover offered through HSBC policies, see our coronavirus travel guidance.

 As coronavirus is a known event, you may struggle to get coronavirus-related cancellation cover.
 But there are plenty of other things you’ll likely be covered for, such as:

 medical costs, including the cost of treating you and getting you back home

 To find out more, read should you get travel insurance?

 If you decide to get travel insurance, it makes sense to buy it as soon as you book your holiday.
 Because, as well as covering you while you’re away, travel insurance can also cover you for things that might go wrong before you travel, such as: